gonzalo123/logs2cloudwatch/README.md

 LOG_PATH = os.getenv('LOG_PATH', Path(BASE_DIR).resolve())
 ```

-And thats all.
+And that's all.
 Your logs in CloudWatch uploaded in a background process decoupled from the main process.